rust-lang/rfcs/text/0000-impl-enum.md

 }
 ```

-Now enums implicitly generate structs like this:
+Now enums implicitly generate structs for each variant like this:

 ```rust
 mod Enum {